yatharthb97/yatharthb97.github.io/content/classnotes/week4.md

 + Secondary structural elements are conected to form simple motifs.
 Given motifs, you can create many folds.
 + The interactions between the atoms in a protein control the folding of the protein into a well defined structure (native structure): **Thermodynamic hyposthesis of protein folding**.
 It was demonstrated by the famous Anfinsen Experiment which opened the folded structure of a protein and allowed it to relax in a controlled manner to recover the folded structure,
 + This information is encoded in their amino acid sequence.

+# Evolution and Protein Structure

+<center> by Casper Goverde </center>

++ > Reading Suggestion: The Molecules of Life (Chapter 5)

++ Protein structures are conserved during evolution while amino acids vary.

++ Motifs that are crutial for protein folding are conserved during evolution.

++ You can use protein globins to classify species at the molecular level.

++ Due to different selection pressures amd line seperation, protein sequences diverge between species.